AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 **Guidance:** Applicable to service metadata only.
 This must be completed for every dataset included in the service (i.e. portrayed as a view service layer).

-*Coupled resource* sections can be added by clicking on the ‘+’ in the *Associated Resources* pane.
+*Coupled resource* sections can be added by clicking on the ‘+’ in the *Associated Resources* wizard.
 Further instructions can be found in the
 `Associated Resources section <#associated-resources>`__.

 Spatial reference system